temenostech/temenos-platform-documentation/docfx_project/home/techguides/deploy-an-update-to-an-existing-environment.md

 ### 4.4 Standalone.xml file notes ###

-There are different standalone.xml templates for TSS and OSS.
+There are different standalone.xml templates for [TSS (Jboss/ SQL) and OSS (Widlfly/ H2)](http://documentation.temenos.cloud/home/techguides/templates-list.html#t24).
 These are provided to you by us.

 ### 4.4.1 The standalone.xml TSS template: ###